interpretable-ml/benchmark/experiments/allocate-max-credit/README.md

 In `config.txt` replace the host name with the public name of the machine.

-In the `lending-agent` directory run PsiTurk
+In the current directory run PsiTurk

 ```
 psiturk

 > server on
+> debug
 ```

 Now you can test things and download results with